 - Hold the pose for 5 to 10 breaths, and then switch sides.

-A consistent yoga practice can be a wonderful non-pharmacological addition to treatment for chronic headache conditions.
-However, Martone says that if pain is persistent or disruptive to your daily life, you should always see your physician to discuss workup and treatment.
+A consistent yoga practice can be a wonderful non-pharmacological addition to treatment for migraine attacks and headaches.
+However, Martone-Snell says that if the pain is persistent or disruptive to your daily life, you should always see your physician to discuss workup and treatment.

 Oh hi!
 You look like someone who loves free workouts, discounts for cutting-edge wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.